ddc-java-14/capstone-proposal-Roycereano/docs/index.md

 ## Client component

 ### Functionality

-* Users will be able to share direct images to one person or a group message.
-* Users on the receiving end can send a direct message back to the sender via chat.
+* Sign-up process (Full-name, User ID, email.)
+* Users can switch between chats whether it be private or groups.
+* Read and delivered features.

 ### Persistent data

-*TBD
+* User data is stored
+* Messages between sender and receiver are stored

 ### Device/external services

-*Users can save images to phone.
+* Users can save images to phone.
+* App alerts when messages are received.

 ## Server component

 ### Functionality

-*TBD.
+* Server will handle communication to and from the app.
+* Server will handle messages being sent from the app to the Cloud.

 ### Persistent data

-*TBD.
+* Server will store chats that are left when app is closed containing all images and threads.

 ### External services

-*TBD.
+* API or Cloud service? for communicating between client and server
+* Google sign-in

 ## Stretch goals/possible enhancements